AjnasNB/Mon-aid/README.md

 - Immutable transparency builds trust

 ### Pitch (Story)
-In 2022, Assam floods stranded millions.
-Rina, a mother of two, waited three days on a rooftop.
-International pledges took weeks to arrive.
-Imagine if people could have sent $1 instantly to her phone wallet while she was stranded — usable in seconds for food or a bus ticket.

-Mon-Aid makes this possible: micro-donations processed in under a second on Monad, going directly to verified victims and NGOs, with government + community validation to prevent fraud.

-With Monad’s power, we’re building a future where no mother like Rina waits days for help.
-She can get it in seconds.
+In 2022, when floods devastated parts of Assam in Northeast India, entire villages were submerged.
+Families were trapped on rooftops, relief camps overflowed, and clean water was almost impossible to find.

+I remember a story of Rina, a mother of two, who waited three days with her children before she could even get a packet of dry food.
+Donors around the world pledged millions, but the money took weeks to filter through agencies and reach the ground.
+For Rina, those first 72 hours were the difference between survival and despair.

+This is what Mon-Aid changes.

+- People anywhere can send $1 or even $0.01 instantly during a disaster.
+- On the Monad blockchain, funds arrive in under a second — directly into verified relief wallets.
+- Victims can use donations immediately for clean water, food packets, medicines, or temporary shelter.
+- Transparent, on-chain tracking shows exactly where every cent goes.

+With Mon-Aid, global compassion isn’t slowed down by paperwork or delays — it becomes a real-time lifeline.
+Because when disaster strikes, help delayed is help denied.

 ### UI Concepts
-Below are concept images included in `/frontend/public` that illustrate the brand and dashboards:
+Primary concepts first, followed by additional views (all in `/frontend/public`):
-- `ui1.png`, `ui5.png` (primary)
+- `ui1.png`, `ui5.png`
-- `ui2.png`, `ui3.png`, `ui4.png` (additional)
+- `ui2.png`, `ui3.png`, `ui4.png`

 Open the in-app page `/pitch` to view embedded concepts.

 ## Prereqs